 As enumerated above, optional safety features include Lane Keeping Assist and blind sport warning with cross traffic alert.

 When it comes to entry-level luxury sedans, some are compact and rear-drive, while others are midsize and front-drive.
-The Lincoln MKZ is the former, and as such it competes against the Lexus ES 350, the Acura TL, the Volvo S60 and the Volkswagen CC.
+The Lincoln MKZ is the former, and as such it competes against the Lexus ES 350, the Acura TLX, the Volvo S60 and the Volkswagen CC.

 The MKZ Hybrid's primary rival is the Lexus ES 300h, although the Buick Regal with the mild-hybrid eAssist powertrain represents a cheaper (albeit far less efficient) alternative.